StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 If Electron >= v22.0.0, the HEVC HW decoding feature for macOS, Windows, and Linux (VAAPI only) should have already been integrated.
 To add HEVC SW decoding, the method should be the same with Chromium guide above.

 ## Change Log

+`2023-02-22` Android platform now able to use the support detection API to detect the correct support status of different devices (Chrome >= `112.0.5612.0`)

 `2023-02-17` Update Widevine L1 HEVC / Dolby Vision support detect method

 `2023-02-14` Android platform now allows H264 / HEVC / VP9 / AV1 to be played at the maximum resolution supported by the device.
 Previously all Codecs only supported the hard-coded 4K.
 Now as long as the device supports it, it can support 8K or even higher resolutions (Chrome > = `112.0.5594.0`)